colour-and-fragrance-guides-by-ValentinaChirico

 Beauty Guides

-Colour wheel & guide
+Colour Wheel & Guide

-The most used grids on this website are those for the shades of RED, PINK & MAGENTA, VIOLET, and BLUE.
+The most used colour grids on this website are those for the shades of RED, PINK & MAGENTA, VIOLET, and BLUE.

 Colours come from our perceptions and reflections of light rays; this chromatic spectrum can be rationalised into a chart.
 The colour wheel shows primary and secondary colours, complementary colours and their relations.
 In its simplicity, the colour wheel suggests you…